timscargill/SiTAR/README.md

 12) Set the Build platform to Android, select your device under Run device, and click Build and Run.

 **Server:**
+1) Create a folder on the server where SiTAR files will be located.
+Add an additional sub-folder named 'trajectories'.
+2) Download the _server_ folder in the repository to your SiTAR folder.
+3) Open the _SiTAR-Server.py_ file in the _server_ folder, complete the required configuration parameters on lines 20-29, and save.
+4) In Terminal or Command Prompt, navigate to your SiTAR folder.
+5) Start the server using the following command: ```uvicorn server.SiTAR-Server:app --host 0.0.0.0```

 **Playback AR device:**
 1) Create a Unity project with the AR Foundation template.
 Make sure the ARCore Extensions is fully set up by following the instructions here: https://developers.google.com/ar/develop/unity-arf/getting-started-extensions.